zeptofs/api-documentation/source/index.html.md

 `POST /payouts/{ref}/retry`

-Split will prefail a debit and its associated credit transaction before ever sending it to the bank if we detect a high probability of insufficient funds.
+Zepto will prefail a debit and its associated credit transaction before ever sending it to the bank if we detect a high probability of insufficient funds.

 This endpoint allows you to retry the payout without having to recreate the parent request. e.g A Payment or Payment Request.